Are you an avid jungle trekker who loves trails filled with rewards to be reaped?

 f.)
 Batu Hampar Campsite

-As you hike the trail, huge palms and dipterocarp trees covers your journey.
+As you hike the trail, huge palms and dipterocarp trees cover your journey.
 The path is quite faint and only hike with a guide.

 All campsites mentioned above have a basic toilet, cubicle shower facilities with bucket, pail and tap and cooking area.